High-performance deep spiking neural networks with 0.3 spikes per neuron

-\paragraph{Robust initialization of TTFS networks} Before defining a generic recipe for initializing the weight matrix $W^{(n)}$, we illustrate why using naively the standard deep learning recipes with SNN results in vanishing or exploding gradients.
-In Fig. \ref{fig:Fig2}, we demonstrate numerically that this naive approach faces the vanishing-gradient problem.
-We initialized the weight matrix of an SNN with $W^{(n)} = \frac{1}{\sqrt{340}} \mathcal{N}(0,1)$ where $340$ is the number of units in the layers (this is one of the many standard choices in deep learning) so the eigenvalue of $W^{(n)}$ with largest absolute value is close to $1$.
-We can use this matrix to estimate the eigenvalue spectrum of the SNN at initialization.
-Following classical work in the ANN literature \cite{sussillo2014random,he2015delving}, we assume that $M^{(n)}$ has a small impact on the distribution of the eigenvalues, and we can display the eigenvalue spectrum of $w^{(n)} = \frac{1}{B^{(n)}} \cdot W^{(n)}$ which are closely related to the eigenvalue spectrum of the SNN Jacobian $\dv{\textbf{t}^{(n)}}{\textbf{t}^{(n-1)}}$.
-As shown in Fig.~\ref{fig:Fig2}a, this naive initialization produces multiple eigenvalues with modulus larger than $1$ in a single layer of the $\alpha1$-model, leading in a network of eight layers to an explosion of the gradient norm already at the beginning of the training.
+In Fig. \ref{fig:Fig2}, we demonstrate numerically that initializing the weight matrix $W^{(n)}$ using standard deep learning recipes can result in vanishing-or-exploding gradients.
+The weight matrix of an SNN is initialized with $W^{(n)} = \frac{1}{\sqrt{340}} \mathcal{N}(0,1)$ where $340$ is the number of units in each of the eight layers (this is one of the many standard choices in deep learning \cite{Goodfellow16}) so the eigenvalue of $W^{(n)}$ with largest absolute value is close to $1$.
+We study two models, the $\alpha1$-model \cite{stanojevic2022} introduced above and a model with $B_i^{(n)}=1$ for all neurons and layers that we will call the $B1$-model.
+As shown in Fig.~\ref{fig:Fig2}a, the standard deep learning initialization produces multiple eigenvalues with moduli larger than $1$ in a single layer of the $\alpha1$-model, leading in a network of eight layers to an explosion of the gradient norm already at the beginning of the training.

 With this insight, we can now define two different approaches to solve the problem.
 The first one uses the $\alpha1$-model, but with an initialization scheme adapted to SNNs.
 To find a smart initialization, we first initialize the matrix $w^{(n)}$ in the ReLU-network parameter space and then use the forward mapping from ReLU-network to TTFS-network \cite{stanojevic2022} to set the weight matrix $W^{(n)}$.
 We call this the 'smart $\alpha$1 initialization'.
 The other solution uses the $B1$-model which is the only model where weights in the TTFS-network and the ReLU-network are identical, see Eq. \eqref{eq:general_mapping} and Methods.
 We also refer to this model as \textit{identity mapping}.
 With both solutions the eigenvalues of the SNN Jacobian stay, for the standard deep learning initialization, tightly within the unit circle, showing numerically that the vanishing-gradient problem is avoided at initialization (Fig.~\ref{fig:Fig2}b).